joyrexus/notes/hydro.md

 Lost Cove is located in Franklin County, TN, near the eastern edge of the Southern Cumberland Plateau.
 It's a short walk from the campus of the University of the South, which now manages the land.
 In early 2008, Sewanee purchased the Cove's 3,000-acres, with a conservation easement held by The Land Trust for Tennessee.
 Under the auspices of Sewanee's Environmental Institute, it now serves as a living laboratory for environmental stewardship, fieldwork, and research.

-The Cove contains a large underground watershed with a fluctuating water table, consisting of a complex karst geology.
+The Cove contains a large underground [watershed](http://en.wikipedia.org/wiki/Drainage_basin) with a fluctuating water table, consisting of a complex karst geology.
 I've come across some references to work that's already been undertaken to map out its watershed network and flowlines.
 See references and extracts below.

 For the project I have in mind, the exact representation has yet to be determined.
 In fact, the real problem driving this nascent project is that of the representation of natural processes: how to devise representations that are accurate, illuminating, and aesthetically pleasing?
 In this case, the representation of water flow through a subsurface watershed.
 We need to think through the possibilities.

+The maps of wind flow beautifully illuminate a single natural process represented at a macro scale, where surface features are abstracted away.
+Water flows, such as the [US River network](https://github.com/NelsonMinar/vector-river-map), can be represented in essentially the same way.
+However, by focusing on a particular geographic region like Lost Cove, working at a meso- or even micro- scale, we no longer need to isolate water flow as a process from the other geological features which determine or impact that process.
+We can try to represent this phenomena within the watershed as a whole, as a [drainage system](http://en.wikipedia.org/wiki/Drainage_system_(geomorphology)), where the geomorphic features of the land play a constitutive role.
+Rather than abstracting away the topography and geomorphology of Lost Cove, we'd like to render water flows in and through the natural terrain.

 With [Eduard Imhof](http://www.reliefshading.com/cartographers/imhof/), relief presentation became both a [coherent discipline](http://esripress.esri.com/display/index.cfm?fuseaction=display&websiteID=118) and [high art](http://www.library.ethz.ch/exhibit/imhof/imhof3_e.html).
 How might Imhof's cartographic techniques be extended to incorporate the representation of **natural processes** occurring at the surface and subsurface layers?